-SRAM Red 22 is lighter and quieter than original Red, and, for a top-end 11-speed group, it won’t break the bank.
+SRAM Red 22 is lighter original Red at 1741g, it's quieter too and, for a top-end 11-speed groupset, it won’t break the bank.
 Plus, you can get an integrated power meter.
 What do you say to that, Italy and Japan?

 The SRAM Red 22 road group has three braking options: standard mechanical plus hydraulic rim and hydraulic disc brakes.
 Here we take a look at the mechanical option, which beats out Shimano’s Dura-Ace 9000 and Campagnolo’s Super Record on both weight and — in most markets — price among 11-speed mechanical groups.

 Compared to the SRAM Red 2012 group, the main change is pretty straightforward: it’s 11-speed.
 While the Red 22 derailleurs, cranks and chain have been calibrated for 11-speed and given a cosmetic lift, the fundamental designs are the same.
 But since even Red 2012 is relatively new, it’s worth noting some important changes since the previous Red group.

 With Red 22, SRAM has the best value top-end 11-speed group on the market — at least, in most markets.
 A complete group with a GXP crankset comes in at 1,741g and £2,120 /$2,618.
 Note that pricing is set higher in the UK than in the US or in Europe.
 For example, a straight conversion from US pricing would be £1,705.
 Based on past global trends, however, complete bikes with Red 22 should come in lower than Dura-Ace or Super Record when the group becomes available in July.

 - SRAM Red 22 11-speed hydraulic, mechanical group: Full details

 - SRAM Red 22 Hydraulic Rim groupset: First ride review

 - SRAM Red 22 Hydraulic Disc groupset: First ride review